CodeWithNachi/docker-with-nachi/Concepts/Lesson-02.md

 ---
 sort: 2
 ---
-# Similarity And Differences With Virtual Machines
+# Comparing With Virtual Machines

 ## Intention
  * Understand the similarity and differences between Docker Containers and Virtual machines